misaeldossantos/react-fluid-form/README.md

 	const { person: {name} } = values

 	if(path) {
-		// validating especific path of form
+		// validating specific path of form
 		if(path === "person.name" && name) {
 			return "Name of person is required"
 		}